FDA Issues New Regulations On E-Cigarettes (Video)

 Of the many major health concerns relating to e-cigarettes, one of those concerns is for explosions.
 Stories of e-cigarettes exploding while in use or while charging are becoming more common.

-For example, a CNN video report released today reveals that three year old Connor Barlow of Mount Pleasant, Utah, sustained first and second degree burns to his body after his mother Kinzie Barlow’s e-cigarette exploded while attached to a car charger.
-While she was driving, suddenly the e-cigarette exploded, shooting out a white-hot copper coil that bounced off the interior ceiling of the vehicle, landing on Connor’s car seat, setting both it and him on fire.
+CNN video report released today reveals that three year old Connor Barlow of Mount Pleasant, Utah, sustained first and second degree burns to his body after his mother Kinzie Barlow’s e-cigarette exploded while attached to a car charger.
+While she was driving, suddenly the e-cigarette exploded.
+Shooting out a white-hot copper coil that bounced off the interior ceiling of the vehicle.
+Then landing on Connor’s car seat, setting both it and him on fire.
 “Seeing your child on fire and them screaming, ‘Help me!’ is definitely pretty terrifying,” said Kinzie.

 Lynn Schofield, Provo, Utah Fire Marshal, stated that this was the second e-cigarette explosion he has encountered so far.
 Still think they are safe?